I. ORIGIN OF SOMALI CULTURE

 III.
 FOOD IN SOMALI TRADITION

 Like the dress, food is important in Somali culture and religion.
 Because of the Islamic tradition, it is prohibited to eat any food related to pork and alcohol.
-Therefore, parents expect from the school to listen to the following advice:
+Therefore, parents expect from the school to listen to the following advice:a) The school should send home the school's menu for the month.

 b) The school should know basic information about students cultural food in order to serve them better.